KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

 - for Delpher: Number of external links >=6, link ratio>=0.75
 - for DBNL: Number of external links >=4, link ratio>=0.7

-This results in the following picture for Delpher
+This results in the following table for Delpher

 <kbd><image src="images/image_10658527031588781879393.png" width="600"/></kbd>
 <kbd><image src="images/image_9782572541588781956788.png" width="600"/></kbd>

-### Findings
+### Analysis
 The articles found in this way are **places where strong aggregation and republication of Delpher content takes place.** In other words: *These articles bring together information from Delpher related to  people, places, events and other topics for a wide audience, as 80% of the Netherlands reads Wikipedia.* The same goes for DBNL.

 If you look at the lists of the 'aggregation articles' obtained in this way, you see